sgtran/cse15l-lab-reports/LabReport2.md

 ```
 * This is the symptom as the output of running the tests described above.
 The symptom for the out of the test fail was last element should have been 3 but was 1.
 ![Image](1.29.3.PNG)
-* The bug was the loop iterated through the array and only swapped one side of the array.
+* The bug was the loop iteddddd through the array and only swapped one side of the array.
 For example, to reverse an array, we would swap the first and last element.
 However, the code only swapped the first element with the last element without ever changing the last element.
 ![Image](1.29.4.PNG)
 * The fix was to store the value of the arr element in temp before replacing it with the value of the corresponding element on other side of the array.
-Also the amount of iterations was cut to only half the array becuase you only need to access half the elements since you are changing the element in the position and its correspoding element.
+Also the amount of iterations was cut to only half the array becuase you only need to access half the elements since you are changing the elelemin the position and its correspoding element.
 ![Image](1.29.5.PNG)

+## Part 3 Reflection
+* Something from lab that I learned in week 2 that I did not know before was how to run a server.
+I used to think running a server required a giant specialized machine that would need the ability to process a lot more data than even my computer can handle.
+I realized that it really only took a few lines of code in VSCode for me to run a simple server.
+I understand for more complex operations I may need a stronger machine to operate a server.
+However, running a simple server like the one we used in class is really simple.
+All we need a simple server class and a url handler to parse data and handle operations ike adding, storing data, and other simple operations.